Edward Maceda: Early life and education

 Maceda was born on October 3, 1970, the youngest of five sons of Ernesto Maceda and Maria Azucena, popularly known as Marichu Vera-Perez.
 He has four older brothers, Emmanuel, Ernesto Jr., Erwin and Edmond.
 His cousin, Pangasinan's 4th District Representative Christopher de Venecia, is the son of Marichu's sister Gina de Venecia.

 He finished his grade school and high school at La Salle Greenhills.
 He went to university at University of the Philippines Diliman and finished the AB Journalism in the college of Mass Communication and went to Ateneo Law School where he finished his 4 years of Law.
 After that, he took the bar exam a year later and passed.

 Political career

 Manila councilor

-As his brother and Councilor Ernesto Maceda Jr. had to continue his study in the United States, he ran for councilor in 1995 serving for three terms from 1995 to 2004.
+As his brother and Councilor Ernesto Maceda Jr. had to continue his study in the United States, Maceda ran for councilor in 1995 serving for three terms from 1995 to 2004.
 He ran again for councilor in 2007, serving for another three terms until 2016.